 Custodial Credit Risk - In the case of deposits, this is the risk that in the event of a bank failure, the County's deposits may not be returned to it.
 State statutes require that all deposits in financial institutions be fully collateralized by U. S. Government obligations or its agencies and instrumentalities or direct obligations of Texas or its agencies and instrumentalities that have a fair value of not less than the principal amount of deposits.
-As of September 30, 2022, the County's full deposit balance was collateralized with securities held by the pledging financial institution in the County's name or by FDIC insurance.
+As of September 30, 2023, the County's full deposit balance was collateralized with securities held by the pledging financial institution in the County's name or by FDIC insurance.

 Credit Risk - State law and county policy limit investments in local government investment pools to those rated no lower than AAA or an equivalent rating by at least one nationally recognized rating service.
+As of September 30, 2023, all of the investment pools had a rating of AAAm.

-The County's investments as of September 30, 2022, were rated as follows:
+The County's investments as of September 30, 2023, were as follows: